Locating the Core-Mantle Boundary using Oscillations of Atmospheric Neutrinos: Introduction and Motivation

 Seismic waves are generated when the tectonics plates in the outermost layers of Earth slide against each other.
 The origin of earthquake, called epicenter, is typically located up to a depth of about 700 km~\cite{Stacey_Davis:2008,Volgyesi:1982}.
 These seismic waves travel in all directions through the bulk of Earth and can reach the surface all over the globe.
 They are measured by seismometers which provide the information about the time, location, and intensity of the earthquake.
 While passing though Earth, these waves can get reflected or refracted on encountering matter with different densities and composition~\cite{Volgyesi:1982}.
 The features observed in the seismic waves are used to infer the internal structure of Earth.

-From seismic studies~\cite{Robertson:1966,Volgyesi:1982,Loper:1995,Alfe:2007,Stacey_Davis:2008,McDonough:2022,Thorne:2022,Hirose:2022}, we know that the Earth consists of a layered structure in the form of concentric shells.
-As we go from outside to deep inside the Earth, the layers are arranged in the order crust, outer mantle, inner mantle, outer core and inner core.
+From seismic studies~\cite{Gutenberg:1914,Robertson:1966,Volgyesi:1982,Loper:1995,Alfe:2007,Stacey_Davis:2008,McDonough:2022,Thorne:2022,Hirose:2022}, we know that the Earth consists of a layered structure in the form of concentric shells.
+As we go from outside to deep inside the Earth, the layers are arranged in the order of increasing densities as crust, outer mantle, inner mantle, outer core and inner core.
+The density changes sharply at the core-mantle boundary (CMB) which has been infered to be $3483 \pm 5$ km using seismological measurements~\cite{Gutenberg:1914,McDonough:2003}.
 Even though seismic studies and gravitational measurements have provided us a huge amount of data and revealed crucial information about the internal structure of Earth, there are still many open issues~\cite{McDonough:2022}.
 For example, the radius, mass and chemical composition of the core are not very well known.
 The density jump between outer core and inner core is not known precisely.
 There are many unexplained structures and heterogeneities observed in the lowermost mantle, beneath Africa and Pacific, that show lower-than-average seismic wave speeds which are known as large low-shear-velocity provinces (LLSVPs) and ultra low velocity zones (ULVZs)~\cite{Garnero:2016,McNamara:2019,Thorne:2022}.
 Active research is being pursued to determine the composition of the bulk silicate Earth~\cite{McDonough:1995,McDonough:2022}.
 If we talk about the presence of light elements inside Earth, we don't know how much H\textsubscript{2}O is present in the mantle and how much H is present in the core~\cite{Williams:2001,Hirose:2021,Hirose:2022}.
 The precise measurement of radioactive power produced in the mantle and core is important to understand the thermal dynamics inside Earth~\cite{Araki:2005qa,Borexino:2015ucj,Bellini:2021sow,KamLAND:2022vbm}.